 Summary: The Needles 50k is one burly, beautiful loop starting from Silver Ridge Ranch in Easton, Washington, connecting Domerie Divide, Thomas Mtn, French Cabin Mtn, Little Joe Lake, Thorp Mtn, Kachess Ridge (aka The Cardiac Needles), and Silver Creek, sharing the last ~16 miles of the Cascade Crest 100 course.
-This course is tough.
+This course is tough (as only RD-extraordinaire Rich White would have it!).
 Due to access, there will only be 2 limited aid stations.
 Think graduate level mountain run.
 Prerequisite: 50 mile trail run in 12 hours or less.

 Lessons Learned from Race Reports / Important Things to Note

 - Course markings and aid stations are minimal

 - The climb up to Thorp Mountain (~mile 16) until the 2nd aid station (mile 24.9), where the Cascade Crest 100 course is the same, is the “Needles” section on the CCC 100 course, which is full of steep, technical, exposed climbs and descents, without switchbacks.

 - Course is exposed and above treeline above ~4900-5000 feet, so be ready for full exposure during the day at the top of the climbs around miles 2.5-8 (with some dips in there) and between miles 16 and 22.5